Zewo/Venice/README.md

 }

 try Coroutine.wakeUp(1.second.fromNow())
-try coroutine.cancel()
+try coroutine.close()
 ```

- When a coroutine is being canceled all blocking calls will start to throw `VeniceError.canceledCoroutine`.
+ When a coroutine is being closed all blocking calls will start to throw `VeniceError.canceled`.
 On one hand, this forces the function to finish quickly (there's not much you can do without blocking functions); on the other hand, it provides an opportunity for cleanup.

-In the example above, when `coroutine.cancel` is called the call to `Coroutine.wakeUp` inside the coroutine will throw `VeniceError.canceledCoroutine` and then the `defer` statement will run, thus releasing the memory allocated for `resource`.
+In the example above, when `coroutine.close` is called the call to `Coroutine.wakeUp` inside the coroutine will throw `VeniceError.canceled` and then the `defer` statement will run, thus releasing the memory allocated for `resource`.

 # Threads